JamesPoole/podcast-skill/README.md

 You can now also scroll through all episodes of your chosen podcasts.

- - NOTE: Only tested on a Desktop install.
-I am not able test on any other platform at the moment so feedback and pull requests are welcomed to ensure this works with Mark1 and Picroft.

 ### Setup
 You can enter your chosen podcasts into the Skills Settings section of the home.mycroft.ai site.
 Here you have space to store 3 podcasts.
 For each one you need to enter a trigger word and the feed